The Deori Accord

 Historic Significance

-The first comprehensive autonomous arrangement for a Plains Scheduled Tribe in Assam, setting a precedent for inclusive governance and tribal empowerment.
+The first comprehensive autonomous arrangement for a Plains Scheduled Tribe in Assam, setting a precedent for inclusive governance.

 Constitutional Recognition